Crytilis/MaterialSkin.NET/README.md

 ---

-> - This project has been updated for the .NET ecosystem specifically .NET 6,7, and 8 by [@crytilis](https://github.com/crytilis/MaterialSkin.NET)
 > - This project was heavily updated by [@leocb](https://github.com/leocb/MaterialSkin)
 > - Currently it's kept alive by [@orapps44](https://github.com/orapps44/MaterialSkin)
 > - forked from [@donaldsteele](https://github.com/donaldsteele/MaterialSkin)